javiernicolasadan/wild-tomato/README.md

 ## MVP (DOM-CANVAS)
--game have a tomato plant that goes up and down -scissors approach randomly from the right side of the screen -scissors´s velocity are changing over time
+- game have a tomato plant that goes up and down
+- scissors approach randomly from the right side of the screen
+- scissors´s velocity are changing over time
--when the tomato plant and a scissor have a collision finish game
+- when the tomato plant and a scissor have a collision finish game

 ## Backlog
--style the score
+- style the score
--Improve the positioning of the scissors so that they never overlap each other -the tomato plant can move right and left
+- Improve the positioning of the scissors so that they never overlap each other
+- the tomato plant can move right and left

 ## Data structure